krishnaacharyaa/wanderlust/.github/CONTRIBUTING.md

 1. Fork and Star the project.
 2. Clone your forked repository.
 3. Run `npm run installer`.
-4. Set up your MongoDB database:
+4. Set up your database
-   - Open MongoDB Compass and run MongoDB locally at `mongodb://localhost:27017`.
+   - Run MongoDB locally at `mongodb://localhost:27017`.
+   - Open MongoDB compass and connect to the same URL.
+   - Create a database named wanderlust and add two collections, 'posts' and 'users'
-   - Import sample posts data from `backend/data/sample_posts.json`.
+   - Import sample posts data to posts collection from `backend/data/sample_posts.json`.
+   - Run redis at `redis://127.0.0.1:6379` locally
-5. Rename the `.env.sample` file in the backend and frontend folders to `.env`.
+5. Rename the `.env.sample` file in the backend folder to `.env` and copy it to the frontend folder.
 6. Launch the development server with `npm start` in the root directory of the repository.

 <a name="request-for-changes-pull-requests"></a>